Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

                                [--username USERNAME] [-w WARN]

 Detects fast-flapping Icinga services by counting state changes per service within a configurable lookback interval.
-Queries the IcingaDB event history and alerts when any service exceeds the configured number of state changes.
+Queries the Icinga DB event history and alerts when any service exceeds the configured number of state changes.

 options: